laravel-liberu/documentation/docs/backend/companies.md

 ## Installation

-Comes pre-installed in Enso.
+Comes pre-installed in Liberu.

 ## Features

-- provides a common functionality for managing companies within the Enso ecosystem
+- provides a common functionality for managing companies within the Liberu ecosystem
 - integrates with the [People](https://github.com/laravel-liberu/People) package so you can associate people to companies
 - can be reused and integrated with other modules which might deal with companies (e.g. suppliers ) or even other entities, such as people (e.g. clients)